Path group actions induced by sigma-actions and affine Kac-Moody symmetric spaces of group type: The austere property

-\begin{example} Ikawa \cite{Ika18} classified austere orbits of $\sigma$-actions under the assumption that $\sigma$ is involutive.
-Recently Kimura and Mashimo \cite{KM22} classified Cartan embeddings which are austere submanifolds.
-Note that the Cartan embedding induced by an automorphism $\sigma$ is identified with the $G(\sigma)$-orbit through the identity.
-Thus applying their results to Proposition \ref{prop} and Theorem \ref{thm4} we obtain many examples of $P(G, G(\sigma))$-orbits which are austere PF submanifolds of $V_\mathfrak{g}$. \end{example}
+\begin{example} Ikawa \cite{Ika18} classified austere orbits of $\sigma$-actions when $\Delta$ is irreducible and $\sigma$ is involutive.
+Recently Kimura and Mashimo \cite{KM22} classified Cartan embeddings which are austere submanifolds when $G$ is simple.
+Applying Theorem \ref{mainthm} to their results we obtain many examples of $P(G, G(\sigma))$-orbits which are austere PF submanifolds of $V_\mathfrak{g}$. \end{example}